COVID-19 Testing Program for All Undergraduates, Via Verily

 How do I register for testing?

-We expect few students to lose access to shared spaces; our observation is the vast majority of students are doing everything they can to test on schedule and contribute to the overall health and safety of the university community.
+If you will be away from the university campus temporarily, please let us know by completing this form, which will pause automated testing reminders during your absence.
+Testing compliance messages you will receive (should you miss a test without notifying us of your absence) will also prompt you to provide this information.
+We expect few undergraduates to lose access to shared spaces; our observation is the vast majority of undergraduates are doing everything they can to test on schedule and contribute to the overall health and safety of the university community.
 Again, we would like to extend our gratitude to all of you for your efforts.

-Why does the Verily consent say that testing is voluntary, but it’s required by Stanford?
-For the health and safety of our community, Stanford is requiring regular COVID-19 testing of all graduate and professional students who are currently living in on- or off-campus Stanford housing assigned by R&DE, or may be coming to campus this autumn, and all undergraduates approved to live on campus.
-To enable easy and convenient screening, Stanford has engaged Verily as a vendor to provide COVID-19 testing for students.
+Why does the Verily consent say that testing is voluntary, but it is required by Stanford?
+For the health and safety of our community, Stanford is requiring regular COVID-19 testing as specified above.
+To enable easy and convenient screening, Stanford has engaged Verily as a vendor to provide COVID-19 testing for undergraduates.
 Verily as our vendor is not itself requiring testing – which is reflected in their standard consent form.

 Will testing be conducted outdoors?
 If not, what is the airflow situation, how crowded will the testing facility (including lines) be at a given time, and what steps are being taken to minimize contact between students during the testing process (other than standing six feet apart)?
 Testing is conducted by appointment only to minimize crowding.
 Students will line up outdoors, and be asked to comply with infection prevention protocols including remaining 6 feet apart.
 There will be no lines inside the hall.
 The testing site is designed to minimize contact between students.
 Testing stations are spaced far apart and there will be limited contact between the student and healthcare worker observing the self-administered test.
 Although appointments are for 15 minutes, each test takes approximately 5 minutes, allowing time for sanitization between students.
 The room ventilation is designed so that fresh air is brought in from the outside, and air is pushed out of the room, rather than recycled.
 The Hall will have two doors open on opposite sides to facilitate air circulation.